LunCoSim/hyperdesci/README.md

 # HyperDeSci 🧠🔬📖 by LunCo

 ## Vision

-To accelerate space exploration and sustainable lunar settlement through a web3 hyperstructure that fuels DeSci projects.
+Summoning HyperStructures to fund DeSci projects.

-## Current Phase: $MEGAPI Launch
+## Current Experiment: $MEGAPI Launch
 We're evolving from traditional QF rounds to a Continuous Convertible Grants Framework (CCGF) powered by the $MEGAPI token.

+Read [CCGF Whitepaper](./CCGF_WHITEPAPER.MD) to learn more about the framework.

 ### Key Features
 - Continuous funding streams